-I chuckled at the memory, "Yeah, that was a blast.
+I chuckled at the memory.
+"Yeah, that was a blast.
 Unfortunately, the quad was sucked into a black hole.
 I barely managed to escape.
-Didn't lose my shirt in that piece of drama but my helmet got a big enough crack that I had to hold my breath until help arrived."
+Didn't lose my shirt in that little adventure but my helmet got a big enough crack that I had to hold my breath until help arrived."

 "So," Beetle shrugged, "What do we do, Captain?
 We're stuck.
 Dead in the water, so to speak."

 "We'll use this opportunity to study the planet."
 I thoughtfully tapped my chin.
 "We'll give it a good year of observation."

 "Don't question my orders, Lieutenant," I glowered.
 "Now go tell the crew my genius plan."